Get all your news in one place.

 King Jaehaerys I and his royal court on House of the Dragon.
 (Image credit: Ollie Upton/HBO)

 House of the Dragon begins with a prelude introducing us to King Jaehaerys I, "The OId King," who had the most peaceful reign of any Targaryen.
-He married his sister Alysanne and together they had 14 children, with nine making it to adulthood and two outliving him.
-As he approached death with no heir apparent, he convened a Great Council to decide who would succeed him among at least 14 contenders, with the vote coming down to his two grandchildren Rhaenys and Viserys.
+He married his sister Alysanne, and together they had 14 children, with nine surviving into adulthood and two outliving him.
+As he approached death with no heir apparent, he convened a Great Council to decide who would succeed him among at least 14 contenders, with the vote coming down to his two grandchildren, Rhaenys and Viserys.
 (This momentous incident took place 172 years before the birth of Daenerys.)

-Emeline Lambert as Alyssa Targaryen in House of the Dragon.
+Emeline Lambert as Alyssa Targaryen.
 (Image credit: HBO)

 In HotD season 2, episode 5, we're introduced to the late Alyssa Targaryen, the mother of Viserys and Daemon, via a very incestuous sex dream.
-Per Fire & Blood, Alyssa was the daughter of King Jaehaerys I and was named after his mother/her grandmother; she also previously rode Meleys, the red dragon whom her niece Rhaenys rides during the HotD era.
-Alyssa was 24 when she died due to childbirth complications, at which time Daemon was around five years old.
+Per Fire & Blood, Alyssa was the daughter of King Jaehaerys I and was named after his mother/her grandmother; she also previously rode Meleys, the red dragon that her niece Rhaenys rides during the HotD era.
+Alyssa was 24 when she died due to childbirth complications, at which time Daemon was around 5-years-old.

 'House of the Dragon' Era - Adults

-Eve Best as Princess Rhaenys in House of the Dragon.
+Eve Best as Princess Rhaenys.
 (Image credit: Ollie Upton / HBO)

-Rhaenys had a stronger claim to the Iron Throne, as the daughter of Jaehaerys' eldest son, Aemon, and Jocelyn Baratheon (an ancestor of early Thrones king Robert Baratheon).
+Rhaenys had a stronger claim to the Iron Throne, as the daughter of Jaehaerys' eldest son, Aemon, and Jocelyn Baratheon (an ancestor of the early Thrones king Robert Baratheon).
 Unfortunately, she was also a woman, so she was skipped over and became "The Queen Who Never Was."
-Though she doesn't have the throne in House of the Dragon, the shrewd royal still influences affairs from the sidelines, often scheming with her husband Corlys Velaryon, Viserys' Master of Ships.
+Though she didn't take the throne, the shrewd royal still influenced affairs from the sidelines, often scheming with her husband, Corlys Velaryon, Viserys' Master of Ships.

-Rhaenys and Corlys have two children who are involved throughout House of the Dragon, a daughter and son named Laena and Laenor.
-While Laenor ends up marrying Rhaenyra Targaryen to ally the houses, Laena marries Daemon Targaryen and later dies in childbirth.
+Rhaenys and Corlys had two children who were involved throughout House of the Dragon season 1, a daughter and son named Laena and Laenor.
+While Laenor married Rhaenyra Targaryen to ally the houses, Laena married Daemon Targaryen and later died in childbirth.
+As Rhaenyra's aunt (and mother-in-law), Rhaenys supported her claim to the throne before dying in the Battle of Rook's Rest in season 2, episode 4.

-Paddy Considine as King Viserys I in House of the Dragon.
-(Image credit: Ollie Upton / HBO)
+Paddy Considine as King Viserys I. (Image credit: Ollie Upton / HBO)

 Thanks to the machinations of Otto Hightower, Hand of the King, Viserys ended up marrying Alicent Hightower as his second wife.
 The couple has four children, and Viserys lived to become an old king with many illnesses.
 He died of leprosy at the end of season 1, episode 8, and he's best known by the moniker Viserys the Peaceful.

-Sian Brooke as Queen Aemma in House of the Dragon.
+Sian Brooke as Queen Aemma.
 (Image credit: Ollie Upton / HBO)

-Aemma was King Viserys I's first wife and Rhaenyra's mother, who died in childbirth in the HotD series premiere (and deserved so much more).
+Aemma was King Viserys I's first wife (and first cousin) and Rhaenyra's mother, who died in childbirth in the HotD series premiere (and deserved so much more).
 She was a dedicated mother to Rhaenyra, but she had difficulties in childbirth and passed without producing a male heir.
-Fun facts: Her maiden name was Aemma Arryn (she was a distant ancestor of Jon Arryn, whose death led to Ned Stark being named Hand of the King and everything subsequent in Game of Thrones); and her mother was Viserys' aunt, making them first cousins.
+Fun fact: Her maiden name was Aemma Arryn; she was a distant ancestor of Jon Arryn, whose death led to Ned Stark being named Hand of the King and everything subsequent in Game of Thrones.

-Matt Smith as Prince Daemon in House of the Dragon.
-(Image credit: Theo Whitman/HBO)
+Matt Smith as Prince Daemon.
+(Image credit: Theo Whiteman/HBO)

 Known as "The Rogue Prince," Daemon is the younger brother of King Viserys and started HotD season 1 as the presumed heir.
 He's an arrogant hothead who believes he would be a better king than his brother.
 (To be fair, he seems to think he would be better than anyone.)
 He has many friends (especially among the City Watch) and enemies (especially Ser Otto Hightower).
 In the HotD premiere, he was unhappily married to Rhea Royce of the Vale, and he had a mistress named Mysaria (Sonoya Mizuno).